 Students are expected to complete the Doctor of Dental Surgery Program in four academic years.
 Due to extenuating circumstances, including leaves of absence, repeating a year, clinical activities, and academic performance, students may need more than four academic years to complete the program.
 If additional time to complete the program is granted, the program must be completed in no more than six academic years from the time of a student's initial enrollment.
 Under extremely unusual circumstances, a student may petition in writing for an exception to this policy.
-The petition must be sent to the Associate Dean for Academic Affairs; the request shall be reviewed by the Dental Student Evaluation and Promotion Committees.
+The petition must be sent to the Associate Dean for Academic Affairs; the request shall be reviewed by the Dental Student Evaluation and Promotion Committees; the decision of the Committees is final.